thevillagehacker/thevillagehacker.github.io/_posts/2021-02-08-xss_on_public_program.md

 Thank you for reading.

-For more insights and updates, follow me on Twitter: [@thevillagehacker](https://twitter.com/thevillagehackr).
+For more updates and insights, follow me on Twitter: [@thevillagehacker](https://twitter.com/thevillagehackr).